Abigail0411/LITA-CAPSTONE-SALES-DATA-PROJECT/README.md

 - Number of sales transactions in each region
 - The percentage of total sales contributed by each region
 - The products with no sales in the last quarter
-## Data Collected
-The dataset shows the columns of data that was collected inorder to analyse the Sales Performance of the Store;
-1. Order Id
-2. Custormer Id
-3. Product
-4. Region
-5. Order Date
-6. Quantity
-7. Unit Price